sushantskb/Birla_University_Workshop/README.md

 <details>
 <summary><strong>Purpose</strong></summary>

-This commit completes the integration of core data management functionalities, allowing users to create, read, update, and delete notes.
-It also addresses a syntax error in the Appwrite function, ensuring proper data retrieval.
+This commit adds a search screen with a search bar and displays search results.
+It enables users to easily find notes by their titles.
 </details>

 <details>
 <summary><strong>Next Steps</strong></summary>

-* Integrate the `searchNotes` function into the Search screen.
-* Add loading and error handling indicators in the UI for all Appwrite operations.
+* Add loading indicators during search.
-* Implement detailed note view.
+* Implement better error handling for search.
-* Enhance UI/UX for better user experience.
+* Enhance the UI/UX of the search screen.
-* Add more robust error handling.
+* Add navigation to the selected note from the search result.
 * Add better styling.
-* Add loading states for all network requests.
+* Add search by content feature.
 </details>